 Azrieli Observatory does not give you 360 degrees view.
 It is about 270 degrees.
 The missing 90 degrees are the ones pointing east, towards the sea.
 And it is where the 2C restaurant is located (see further info below).
 You can see the sea from the observation deck, but not very well.

 Azrieli Observatory – Summary & Tips

 After visiting the Azrieli Observatory, I left with mixed feelings.
 I will divide my review into two parts.
 If you are not coming there to photograph, you will probably be out of there in half an hour max.
 There are no presentations, no movies, almost no explanations, just the view.
 Moreover, the uncertainty about opening hours and calling them does not add to the fun.

 Thus, I would not consider it as a family attraction.
 Many people will think that driving there, finding paid parking, purchasing tickets for a 15-minute attraction that offers nice views, is not worth it.
 And I thought the same.
 Thus I visited alone, and the purpose was photography.

 If you are coming there to photograph, then you should keep in mind two things:

 1. The windows are not always clean.
 And I would not recommend going after the first winter rains, which have a lot of sand.

-2. Windows are highly reflective, and the general rule keeping camera closer to the window will decrease the number of reflections in the shot.
+2. Windows are highly reflective, and the general rule is keeping the camera closer to the window.
+It will decrease the number of reflections in the shot.
 And an even better solution is some black sleeve (rubber, paper, plastic, or wrapping your coat) around the lens.
 It will keep the number of reflections to a minimum.